isomorphic-typescript/ts-isomorphic-gql/README.md

 # Work In Progress

-At this point most of the library (notice that I haven't added the resolver API section of the tutorial yet) is incomplete.
+- At this point most of the library (notice that I haven't added the resolver API section of the tutorial yet) is incomplete.
 I do have a proof of concept working with the Schema definition and type-safe querying from the client-side, but as of now that's it.
-At MVP the library probably won't have a tool for transpiling an existing schema to a ts-isomorphic-gql code representation, but this will be a fast-follow since many people consume GraphQL APIs which they did not write themselves, and such a tool will make it easier for people to amalgamate 3rd-party schema types into their own schema.
+- At MVP the library probably won't have a tool for transpiling an existing schema to a ts-isomorphic-gql code representation, but this will be a fast-follow since many people consume GraphQL APIs which they did not write themselves, and such a tool will make it easier for people to amalgamate 3rd-party schema types into their own schema.
+It would be greate if we could use [type providers](https://github.com/microsoft/TypeScript/issues/3136) to generate the types so there would be no special CLIs required other than the standard typescript compiler and language server.
+Otherwise we could find a way to get this working with a ttypescript plugin.
+Worst case would be a CLI to do the generation.
+I hate having multiple CLIs running in watch mode though.

 # Support